jojuka/Capstone/README.md

 ## Future Directions
 * Graduation rates and program completion for Students and Exchange Visitors
 * Levels of study – bachelors, masters, PhD
-* Programs of study – arts, science, education etc.
+* Programs of study – arts, science, education etc.<br/>
 _[Return to Contents](#contents)_